BaguaSys/tutorials/src/algorithms/index.md

 # Algorithms

 Bagua thrives on the diversity of distributed learning algorithms.
-The great flexibility of the system makes it possible to smoothly incoporate various of SOTA algorithms while providing automatic optimizations for the performance during the execution.
+The great flexibility of the system makes it possible to smoothly incorporate various of SOTA algorithms while providing automatic optimizations for the performance during the execution.
 For the end user, Bagua provides a wide range of choices of algorithms, which she can easily try out for her tasks.
 For the algorithm